elivz/craft-docker-deployments/README.md

 # Craft Docker Deployments

-A robust GitHub Actions workflow for deploying Craft CMS applications using Docker containers with **zero-downtime blue-green deployments** and automatic rollback capabilities.
+A robust GitHub Actions workflow for deploying Craft CMS applications using Docker containers with **zero-downtime deployments** and automatic rollback capabilities.

 ## Features

 - 🚀 **Automated Docker builds** using GitHub Container Registry
-- 🔄 **Zero-downtime blue-green deployments** with automatic traffic switching
+- 🔄 **Zero-downtime deployments** with nginx-proxy load balancing
-- 🏥 **Health checking** with configurable endpoints and timeouts
+- 🏥 **Health checking** with configurable endpoints and automatic verification
 - 🔄 **Intelligent rollback** on deployment or health check failures
 - ⚡ **Fast builds** with Docker layer caching
 - 🔧 **Database migrations** and cache clearing automation